DarrenSmk/StreamlitProperty/README.md

 The purpose of this project is to understand the situation of Hong Kong property market from 1997 to 2022 and visualise the dateset by Tableau for a better understanding.

+## Description
+The property market was analysed by different perspective such as the population structure, property transactions history, government policy, China's economy and US's economy.
+After all, some reccomendations were addressed.

 ## Tools
 Streamlit ,
 Python ,